phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 It is the driver's responsibility to create ports to give other processes access to resources of a particular device, e.g. `/dev/umass0`, `/dev/umass1`, `/dev/usbacm0`, etc.

+The comparison algorithm requires every non-`USBDRV_ANY` filter field to match.
+For class, subclass, and protocol matching, the code checks device descriptor fields first and falls back to interface descriptor fields when the device descriptor field is zero.
+The best numerical match score wins.
+When two drivers have the same score, the first registered driver keeps the match because later equal scores do not replace `best`.

 ### Two Driver Models

 The USB subsystem supports two distinct driver architectures: